Join our Partners’ Support Group

-- Offer support – but don’t necessarily wait to be asked – most women find it hard to ask for help but a home -cooked meal wouldn’t be rejected.
+- Offer support – but don’t necessarily wait to be asked.
+Some people find it hard to ask for help, but a home-cooked meal wouldn’t be rejected.

 - Be kind to yourself – acknowledge that you are human and don’t have all the answers.

 - Ask for help when you need it.

 - Take care of your own health.
 You will need to be fit if you are going to travel the journey with your loved one.